wp-plugins/runescape-highscores-widget/README.txt

 Tested up to: 3.3.2
 Stable tag: 0.1

-Better GitHub Widget allows you to display your GitHub projects on your site.
+Runescape highscore widget allows you to easily display your runescape stats in a widget.

 == Description ==